RockLi/coconut/README.md

 ##Status of coconut

-Before I give this project a version and release it, **donot** use this library in your project, 'cause:
+Before I release coconut v0.1, **donot** use this library in your project, 'cause:

-1. I haven't add enough data structure and algorithms in
+* I haven't add enough data structure and algorithms in
-2. Probably I will modify the API frequently
+* Probably I will modify the API frequently
-3. Probably I will regroup the packages like merging different individual small packages into a more meaningful one
+* Probably I will regroup the packages like merging different individual small packages into a more meaningful one
-4. Should have many bugs and places can be optimized
+* Should have many bugs and places can be optimized

 ##Planned data strucutre and algorithms

-_* means already done_
+_* means already done, but probably I will still refactor it. _

 * Cache
   * LRU (*)